weeyin83/Lab-Deployment-in-Azure/Tutorials/file-server.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-_It can take 55minutes for the lab to fully deploy._
+_It can take 50-70 minutes for the lab to fully deploy._

 ## Set up the lab